neverRare/stick-docs/reference/language/for.md

     result.push(num * 2)
 ```

-We could name the for loop different from its iteration variable.
+We could label the for loop different from its iteration variable.

 ```stick
 for a_loop num in [10, 20, 30]: